A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

 \subsubsection{DFT model}

-We still consider the di-interstitial case but instead choosing the plane-wave DFT as the reference model.
-Although it essentially does not satisfy the locality assumption of the QM site potentials~\assERL, our own interest is to see whether our adaptive algorithm (Algorithm~\ref{alg:main}) can be potentially applied to study the more realistic DFT simulation.
-This is implemented in an open-source {\tt Julia} package {\tt DFTK.jl}~\cite{herbst2021dftk}.
+We still consider the di-interstitial case but now choosing plane-wave DFT as the reference model.
+In this setting we do not have rigorous locality results~\assERL~as for the NRLTB model, but we still expect that some (unknown) variation of those results remains true.
+Our interest is therefore to explore whether the main adaptive algorithm (Algorithm~\ref{alg:main}) can be applied in this setting as well.
+We utilize an open-source {\tt Julia} package {\tt DFTK.jl}~\cite{herbst2021dftk}.
+The main parameters chosen are as follows: plane-wave cutoff 200eV, $\Gamma$-centered $k$ meshes with $4\times 4 \times 4$ $k$-points, 0.1eV smearing with Fermi-Dirac smearing method.

-The ACE potential for DFT is constructed in a similar way as that for NRL-TB, the only difference is that we additionally add random energies and forces evaluated in unit cell to the training set to better fit the ACE potentials from the DFT calculations.
+The ACE potential for DFT is constructed in a similar way as that for NRL-TB, the only difference is that we consider more random configurations in the training set in order to obtain an accurate ACE potential from DFT calculations.

-Since the reference solution $\bar{u}$ and the exact residual forces can not be computed in practice due to the limited computational resources, we only plot the {\it approximated} error estimator $\eta(\uH)$ against $N_{\rm QM}$ in Figure~\ref{fig:conv_diint_Si_DFT}.
-A sup-optimal convergence rate ($N^{-0.8}_{\rm QM}$) is observed, and we explain that it probably comes from the error in the buffer region due to the locality of DFT does not satisfy \assERL~any more.
-Although the optimal convergence can not be achieved temporarily, our main adaptive algorithm can still work for DFT simulation, which is already a significant improvement compared with our previous works~\cite{CMAME, wang2020posteriori}.
-A detailed study for the realistic DFT/MM models, including how to apply extrapolation to obtain the reference solutions for DFT, will be investigated in our future work.
+Since the reference solution $\bar{u}$ and the exact residual forces can not be computed in practice due to highly expensive computational cost, we only plot the {\it approximated} error estimator $\eta(\uH)$ against $N_{\rm QM}$ in Figure~\ref{fig:conv_diint_Si_DFT}.
+A sup-optimal convergence rate ($N^{-0.8}_{\rm QM}$) is observed, and we explain that it probably comes from the error in the buffer region due to insufficient buffer region size.
+Although the optimal convergence can not be achieved temporarily, our main adaptive algorithm can still work for DFT simulation, which is already a significant improvement in the field of adaptive QM/MM methods.
+A detailed study for practical DFT/MM models, including how to apply extrapolation technique to obtain the reference solutions for DFT, will be investigated in our future work.